What do you do when Death comes knocking?

 1. Why did Jesus delay?

-If you’re like me, when people delay I conclude they're not interested, or they have something better to do.
+If you’re like me, when people delay, I conclude they have something better to do or are just not interested.

 How do you understand God delaying his response?

 Jesus’ delay is intentional.
-He is waiting for Lazarus to be dead beyond any reasonable doubt.
+He is waiting for Lazarus to die and be dead beyond any reasonable doubt.

-The result is a demonstration of who Jesus is.
-Instead of a ‘mere’ healing, humanity’s great enemy, Death, is humiliated in the presence of Jesus Christ.
+The result is a more significant demonstration of who Jesus is.
+Instead of ‘merely’ healing a sick person, Jesus resurrects a dead person.
 Death is no match for the power of the Lord Jesus!

-When God delays, he has his reasons.
-Expect something greater and more glorious than you can imagine.
+When God delays, He has His reasons.
+So expect something greater and more glorious than you can imagine.

 2. A new perspective on death.

-This incident is enough to give any person a new perspective on death and dying.
+This incident should be enough to give any person a new perspective on death and dying.

 Death is not the end.
 When it came knocking, Jesus knocked right back.
 Death doesn’t have enough power to resist the might of the Lord Jesus.